PantiesIsStoopid/nvim/README.md

 **Commenting**

-- `<leader>/` – Comment or uncomment the current line or in visual mode the selection
+- `gcc` – Comment or uncomment the current line or in visual mode the selection

 **Oil (Directory Navigation)**